 - Be vulnerable!
 Try a new hobby out that you’ve been hesitant to try.
 You never know what creative boundaries you might break through!

-Decorate your home, bedroom or altar with anything that represents this time of year for you and what you value.
+Decorate your home, bedroom, or altar with anything that represents this time of year for you and what you value.
 Use the correspondence lists below for ideas!
-My favorite is to add sunflowers around my home!
+My favorite flower to use for Lughnasadh is sunflowers or lavender!

-Craft your own wicker man and place any bad habits you’d like to quit inside of him.
-Burn it in a fire-pit.
+Channel your inner Christopher Lee and craft your own wicker man and place any bad habits you’d like to quit inside of him.
+Burn it safely in a fire pit or fireplace.

-Another simple lammas ritual is to meditate alone with candles and/or crystals.
+Another simple Lughnasadh ritual is to meditate alone with candles and/or crystals.
 You can choose colors that correspond with this holiday or any of your choice that you feel called to.
-This is a lovely time to celebrate the light.
+This is a lovely time to celebrate the sunlight.

-I love baths!
-I’ll admit that during the warmer months I rarely partake, but it’s still a lovely way to celebrate.
-Include crystals, flowers, herbs, candles, bath bombs or spiritually personal items.
-I also like to include music or binaural beats that I find comforting or spiritually engaging.
-Afterwards you could also have a spa night and do a mani , pedi, or facial.
+I love ritual baths!
+I’ll admit during the warmer months, I rarely partake, but it’s still a lovely way to celebrate.
+Include crystals, flowers, herbs, candles, bath bombs, or spiritually personal items.

 Lughnasadh and Lammas Correspondences

 Lughnasadh correspondences are helpful when creating an altar, doing ritual work, meal planning, or decorating your home for the holiday.
 Here are a few ideas to get you started, but do not let this list limit you.
 Feel free to incorporate ANY correspondences that resonate with you!